 We next explore the effect of the reform on firms' products, including product portfolio, prices, and quantities.
 This is made possible by a rare feature of our firm-level data set: detailed data on each firm's product-mix, product-level output, and prices.
-Since reductions in distortions on input prices should reduce marginal costs for affected firms, firms may pass some of these gains onto consumers via lower prices.
+Since a reduction in distortions on input prices should reduce marginal costs for affected firms, firms may pass some of these gains onto consumers via lower prices.
 Depending on the degree of pass-through, the change in the price could be greater than or less than the change in the marginal cost.
-We find that the reform differentially reduced prices for high MRPK firms in treated industries by 15% but had no significant effect on the prices of low MRPK firms.
-Additionally, treated, high MRPK firms increase the number of products in their portfolio, in part by introducing more new products.
+We find that the reform differentially reduced prices for high MRPK firms in treated industries by 12% but had no significant effect on the prices of low MRPK firms.
+Additionally, high MRPK firms in treated industries increase the number of products in their portfolio, in part by introducing more new products.

 The liberalization policy may have had broader effects than reducing firms' wedges on capital inputs.
-If firms need to borrow to pay workers, relaxing financial constraints can also affect labor misallocation.7 Motivated by this possibility, we examine the effect of the policy on labor misallocation.
+If firms need to borrow to pay workers, relaxing financial constraints can also affect labor misallocation.5 Motivated by this possibility, we examine the effect of the policy on labor misallocation.
 Analogous to our approach for capital, we estimate the policy's differential effect on firms with high marginal revenue products of labor (henceforth, "MRPL").
 We find wage bills only increased for firms with high MRPL.
-For these firms, relative to low MRPL firms, wage bills increased by 29%, and MRPL fell by 32%.
-Since high MRPL firms had at least two times higher levels of MRPL prior to the treatment in treated industries, labor misallocation also fell.
+For these firms, relative to low MRPL firms, wage bills increased by 24%, and MRPL fell by 28%.
+Since high MRPL firms had at least two times higher levels of MRPL prior to the treatment in treated industries, disperion in MRPL and hence, labor misallocation also fell.